AllianceSCC/ASCC_web_data/content/home/slider.md

     overlay_color: "#d4aa00"

   - title:
-    content: "'Our [exhibit design] team was having difficulty conveying complex and disjointed scientific information that was accessible to the general public.
+    content: "'Our [exhibit design] team was having difficulty conveying complex and disjointed scientific information.
 Dr. Hagan's impact on the exhibit design and direction was immediate.
 She took these scientific findings and turned them into a concise, fun, and compelling story.
 I would definitely work with Dr. Hagan again!' - Anthony V."
     align: center
     overlay_color: "#000000"
 ---